 Contributor: Jennifer Blanchard.
 Lesson ID: 13894

 We need commas to separate some words from other words in sentences.
-Learn how to separate the words yes and no, names, and a tag question from the rest of a sentence.
+Learn how to separate the words yes and no, names, and tag a question from the rest of a sentence.

-Take a look at this popular joke:
+Take a look at this popular joke.

 Both of those sentences have the same exact words.
 The only difference is that there is a comma in one of them.
 The comma can totally change what the sentence is saying.